KimberleyCook/kimberleycook.github.io/_posts/2018-02-25-hidden-food-gems-of-nyc.md

 ---
 layout: post
 title: Hidden food gems of NYC
-tags: [remote working, digital nomad, hidden food gems of new york city, hidden food gems of NYC, secret places to eat in NYC ]
+tags: [remote working, digital nomad, female traveller, hidden food gems of new york city, hidden food gems of NYC, secret places to eat in NYC, travel blog]
 ---

 I’ve been pretty quiet over the last few months, I went back to London for 3.5 months and being in London is always super busy.
 My sister had a baby too so I was going back to Southampton to see them and get lots of cuddles, and in the new year I moved onto my next location.
 All this meant that this lil blog had to take a back seat :( but I’m back with a post about something that is very close to my heart.
 FOOD!!!